noahd15/ModelingShortestPath/README.md

 ## How to use the Project
 1. Open the function notebook and run shortestdistance.
 2. You will be asked if you want to use the current date and time or enter your own.
+Enter yes